 The automation revolution will undoubtedly have a tremendous impact on not only the global workforce, but every aspect of our world as we know it.
 The McKinsey Global Institute’s recent study, Jobs Lost, Jobs Gained: Workforce Transitions in a Time of Automation, estimates that artificial intelligence (AI) and robots could automate as much as 30 percent of jobs by 2030.
 At the same time as this massive displacement, new jobs are being created that require new skills.
 As business leaders everywhere begin planning for these tectonic shifts in the world of work, some recognize that reskilling their current and former employees is the most cost-effective means of preparing for the future.
 Last year AT&T initiated a $1 billion retraining effort after its research indicated that only about half of their 250,000 employees had the skills needed for the business going forward.

-While helping current and former employees upskill is arguably the right thing to do, there are compelling economics behind it as well.
+While helping current and alumni upskill is arguably the right thing to do, there are compelling economics behind it as well.
 The median cost to hire for a new position is 21 percent of compensation and goes up as base salary increases.
-New hires take five to nine months to reach full productivity; whereas, existing or former employees are 40 percent faster at getting up-to-speed and more likely to stay longer.
+New hires take five to nine months to reach full productivity; whereas, existing or boomerang employees are 40 percent faster at getting up-to-speed and more likely to stay longer.
 Lastly, retraining workers enables companies to retain access to valuable intellectual capital.